k0001/k0001.github.com/articles/opaleye-sot.md

 Hackage once it can be considered _production ready_.
 Meanwhile, I invite you to go and explore its [source code](https://github.com/k0001/opaleye-sot), as well its [documentation]().
 In the source code you will find a tutorial in the works too, with some additional examples.
-All of it free and open source.
+All of it free and open source as you would justifiably expect.

 ## Discussion

 You can discuss this comment at [reddit]().

 <div style="margin-left:1em; padding-left:1em; border-left: solid #111 1px;">
-_Text by <a href="../">Renzo Carbonara</a>.
+_By <a href="../">Renzo Carbonara</a>.
 First published in October 2015.<br/>
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>._